camsaul/humane-are/README.md

 Don't be afraid to install it tho.
 If you change your mind or hate fun you can use `humane-are.core/uninstall!` to uninstall Humane Are and go back to a sad world of imhumane `are`.

+I think replacing `clojure.test/are`/`cljs.test/are` is generally preferable because lots of tooling is built around it -- for example [`clojure-mode`](https://github.com/clojure-emacs/clojure-mode/) can nicely align your `are`guments for you, and I haven't figured out how to get it to do this with `are`-like macros yet.

 ## ClojureScript Support

 `humane-are.core/are+` works with ClojureScript, including both the extra testing context